Tax Reform Overview

 the charitable deduction would be retained but would be available only

-to public charities that sponsored new jobs with the tax subsidized portion
+to public charities that sponsored new jobs with a portion

 of the donation.